Scroll To See More Images

 Alpha Arbutin 2% + HA

-This hyperpigmentation-erasing serum helps even out of tone and reduce redness without irritation, according to tons of Redditors.
+This hyperpigmentation-erasing serum helps even out of tone and reduces redness without irritation, according to tons of Redditors.
 “I use 2-4 drops and do a gentle rub into my cheeks (my major pigmented area) then tap gently over everywhere else, with a tiny dab on a scar on the back of my hand.
 It has helped immensely with my cheek pigmentation,” says one fan.

 100% Organic Cold-Pressed Rose Hip Seed Oil